Grammarly is great for most things.

 (Budget-friendly, grammar runner-up)

 Ginger only checks grammar.
 No plagiarism support at all.
 However, what it does do, it does excellently.
-Take a look.
+Let’s take a look.

-#1.
-WhiteSmoke supports 55 languages, which was impressive.
+1. WhiteSmoke supports 55 languages, which is impressive.
 But Ginger supports over 60.
 That should have most of the major worldwide languages covered.

-#3.
-Ginger has a web-based version, and it works well with Chrome, Safari, the Microsoft Office product suite, and mobile devices.
+3. Ginger has a web-based version, and it works well with Chrome, Safari, the Microsoft Office suite, and mobile devices.

-#5.
-I also enjoyed the Ginger interface.
+5. I also enjoyed the Ginger interface.
 No complicated options or tricky menus.
-A simple toolbar on the left had all of your options, and you can just copy/paste content directly into the huge white space.
+A simple toolbar on the left has all of your options, and you can just copy and paste content directly into the huge white space.

-#1.
-The biggest con was mentioned at the top: no plagiarism checker.
-Bummer if you need access to both from time to time, because it means you’ll have to use a separate tool for that, too.
+1. The biggest con was mentioned at the top: no plagiarism checker.
+Bummer if you need access to both from time to time, because it means you’ll have to use a separate tool for that.

-#2.
-Some grammar and plagiarism checkers give you access to beautiful, detailed reporting to help you spot recurring issues and become a better writer (or editor).
-Ginger, unfortunately, is not one of those tools.
+2. Grammar and plagiarism checkers often give you access to beautiful, detailed reporting to help you spot recurring issues and become a better writer (or editor).
+Ginger, unfortunately, isn’t one of those tools.
 Here’s the ugly screenshot of their reporting:

-I tested Ginger by paying for the monthly option that will set you back $20.97.
-(Kinda pricey if you’re using it for longer than one month.)
+I tested Ginger by paying for the monthly plan that’ll set you back $13.99.
+Which isn’t too bad if you’re planning on only using the tool for 1–2 months.

-But you can bring that cost down to only $7.69/month if you go ahead and make the full annual commitment.
+But you can bring that cost down to only $6.99/month if you go ahead and make the full annual commitment.
+That way, you’ll be paying $84 for the full year.

-I also liked that they offer special spelling and grammar discounts to students.
+I also liked that it offers special spelling and grammar discounts to students.
 So you fiscally-challenged people can save even more.

 Yes, I do.

 Ginger is great at what it does: flag and check your grammar mistakes, including passive voice.
 It was accurate in my tests.
-And the pricing is good, too.
+And the pricing plans are great, too.

-But be advised that there is no plagiarism tool.
+But be advised that there’s no plagiarism tool.
 And proofreading reporting wasn’t great, either.

 (Good plagiarism, no grammar checker)

-#1.
-A plagiarism checker is 100% reliant on its proofreading database.
+1. A plagiarism checker is 100% reliant on its proofreading database.
 If they’re pulling from too few resources, it means they might miss some obvious errors like passive voice.
-Thankfully, QueText uses over 51-million sources, including stuff in the ‘net, books, and journals.
+Thankfully, Quetext uses billions of internet sources, including stuff on the ‘net, books, and journals.

-#3.
-QueText will also check plagiarism and errors in multiple languages, including Spanish, French, German, Italian, Russian, Portuguese, and Arabic.
+3. Quetext will also check for plagiarism and errors in multiple languages, including Spanish, French, German, Italian, Russian, Portuguese, and Arabic.

-#5.
-You will definitely not need a training manual to use QueText.
+5. You’ll definitely not need a training manual to use Quetext.
 Paste the sentence content, and push a button to check for errors.
 It really is that easy.

 It’ll highlight the sentences that look plagiarized, providing a few notes and details on why each was selected.